pratham-developer/-couldnotpaste/README.md

 how to use?

 - enter the question number
 - enter/paste the code
 - click on the button
-- open the console from developer tools and paste
+- open the console from developer tools
+- paste and hit enter